How to Repair Your Credit for Free

 Does repair improve my credit score?

 In many cases, yes.
 Removing negative items from your report often improves your score.
-However, that’s more of a happy side effect that a primary goal.
-The goal of credit repair is to ensure you report is accurate.
-That way, when creditors review it you have a clean bill of credit health.
+However, that’s more of a happy side effect than a primary goal.
+The goal of credit repair is to ensure your report is accurate.
+That way, when creditors review it, you have a clean bill of credit health.
 This will often improve your score, too.

-The key point here, however, is that you can’t go into repair expecting to improve your score by a certain amount.
-Scores are highly specific to an individual, so changes vary based on your credit history, the number of other penalties you have and where your score was before the item was removed.
-This is why score improvement guarantees typically indicate a scam.
+The critical point here is that you can’t go into repair expecting to improve your score by a certain amount.
+Scores are highly specific to an individual, so changes vary based on your credit history, other penalties, and where your score was before the item was removed.
+That’s why “score improvement guarantees” typically indicate a scam.

 How long does credit repair take?

-If you download your reports, review and send the disputes that day, you can expect it to take anywhere from 31-40 days.
+If you download your reports, review them, and send the disputes that day, you can expect it to take anywhere from 31 to 40 days.
 The timing depends on how quickly the bureaus receive your dispute.
-It will take longer if you need to make disputes in several rounds to the same bureau.
+It will take longer if you file disputes with the same bureau in several rounds.
 If you have more than five disputes to make on one report, you should always send them in rounds, five at a time.

-In general, if you act quickly throughout the process, you should expect to be finished with credit repair within 40-90 days.
-Even with several rounds of disputes, the process should take no more than 3 months.
-If you review and make disputes regularly, then it should take less than 40 days, in total.
+In general, if you act quickly throughout the process, you should expect to be finished with credit repair within 40 to 90 days.
+Even with several rounds of disputes, the process should take no more than three months.
+If you review and make disputes regularly, then it should take less than 40 days in total.

 Should I review one credit report or all three?

-According to the Fair Credit Reporting Act, you can download one report from each bureau once every twelve months.
-This means you can review and dispute any mistakes once per year for free.
+According to the Fair Credit Reporting Act, you can download one report from each bureau once every 12 months.
+That means you can review and dispute any mistakes once per year for free.

 If you’ve never gone through this process before, start with all three.
-They may not have the exact same information, so you want to make sure all three reports are clean.
+They may not have the same information, so you want to ensure all three reports are clean.
 However, if you’ve done this before, you may choose to do just one at a time.
-This would allow you to review your credit up to three times throughout the year.
+That would allow you to review your credit up to three times throughout the year.

 On the other hand, some people prefer to always do the three reports at once.
 You take one day per year to review your credit and see if you need to make any disputes.
 This saves you time and keeps your credit clean.